-How Do Young people Get to Know another's Character these days?
+How Do You Get to Know a Person’s Character?

-These are the books we used, and my favorites: A Child's Book of Character (for young children), Tiger and Tom & The King's Daughter (for middle school age), Wisdom and The Millers (young children to middle school), All of the Isabella Alden books (author's pen name was Pansy--my favorites are Ester Reid--kindle version below, but, I have to admit I don't like when they update the illustration on the cover, but, oh, well:/ --and Tip Lewis and His Lamp--these are great read-alouds! age 8 to high school and older), Elsie Dinsmore series (age 8-high school).
+These are the books we used, and my favorites: A Child’s Book of Character (for young children), Tiger and Tom & The King’s Daughter (for middle school age), Wisdom and The Millers (young children to middle school), All of the Isabella Alden books (author’s pen name was Pansy–my favorites are Ester Reid–kindle version below, but, I have to admit I don’t like when they update the illustration on the cover, but, oh, well:/ –and Tip Lewis and His Lamp–these are great read-alouds! age 8 to high school and older), Elsie Dinsmore series (age 8-high school).
 Many more.
-Proverbs for Parenting for discipline and correction (for use for all ages). *note: I have no control over the changes in prices you may see from Amazon, but go and check them out, as you'll no doubt find ones within your price range, by looking.
+Proverbs for Parenting for discipline and correction (for use for all ages).

 I must also explain that in our church, at that time, young men and women didn’t date.
 They practiced courtship.
 The subject of courtship vs. dating and how that played out in our church, is another subject for another time!
 Very interesting, though.

-But, the ways that the young people got to know one another, interacted with people of the opposite sex, learned how to talk to one another and became comfortable with one another--and most importantly, had the opportunity to evaluate one another's character--were as families in homes, when one family had another over for dinner, and as the church had social events, and, by serving together in various capacities, as opportunities arose in our church.
-Serving together is one of the best ways for young men and women to be together and get to know one another's character, because serving together with someone tells you a lot about them!
-I highly recommend it!
+But, the ways that the young people got to know one another, interacted with people of the opposite sex, learned how to talk to one another and became comfortable with one another–and most importantly, had the opportunity to evaluate one another’s character–were as families in homes, when one family had another over for dinner, and as the church had social events, and, by serving together in various capacities, as opportunities arose in our church.
+Serving together was one of the best ways for young men and women to be together and get to know one another’s character, because serving together with someone tells you a lot about them!

-So, there was a lot of excitement prior to the event that night, with much discussion back and forth about what they would be wearing, the girls effort to find just the right long skirt, just the right blouse, how each girl had decided her hair would be worn, etc. (You can tell I had a daughter involved, as well as a son:) Now, besides all that discussion, each girl had the fun of making her table beautiful, in whatever way she wanted.
-I think it might be my favorite thing to do, setting a beautiful table to bless my guests, so I completely get that!
+So, there was a lot of excitement prior to the event that night, with much discussion back and forth about what they would be wearing, the girls effort to find just the right long skirt, just the right blouse, how each girl had decided her hair would be worn, etc. Now, besides all that discussion, each girl had the fun of making her table beautiful, in whatever way she wanted.
+I think it might be my favorite thing to do, setting a beautiful table to bless my guests, so I completely get it!

 They were encouraged to have a heart of service, and thankfulness, and encouraged to have as their motivation to really bless these veterans and their guests!
 The girls did a wonderful job.
 From home, they brought beautiful china or dishes, glassware, silverware and cloth napkins, which they carefully set on “their” table prior to the dinner.